Agile money laundering personas

 Mike Yo-Yo

 Mike attends your office to meet you.
 Mike is quiet but pleasant, a little bit scatty and unsure what he is doing.
-He would just like to liquidate his company and he would normally use the IP his accountant recommends but would like to save some costs and saw your website advert.
+He would just like to liquidate his company and he would normally use the Insolvency Practitioner his accountant recommends but would like to save some costs and saw your website advert.
 He is a little bit concerned and nervous about the process.
 He keeps asking about costs and where he pays as he is trying to get this all sorted before he goes on holiday.
 His wife normally does all this but she has passed away recently.

 You mention a fee of £5,000 and Mike accepts the cost without any issue.